Cervical cancer is one of the most preventable cancers. Regular cervical screening is the best way to protect yourself from cervical cancer.

 The cervical screening test checks the health of your cervix.
-This test is like a pap smear, but it specifically checks for human papillomavirus (HPV).
+A doctor or nurse will take a small sample from your cervix using a swab – like a pap smear – and have it tested for human papillomavirus (HPV).

 HPV is a common virus that can change cells in your cervix.
-It is the most common cause of cervical cancer.
+It’s the most common cause of cervical cancer.

 Most people with HPV don’t have symptoms, which is why screening is so important.

 If your test shows you have HPV, it usually takes 10 or more years for HPV to develop into cervical cancer.
 It is rare for an HPV infection to turn into cervical cancer.

 You need a cervical screening test if you: